ccamel/awesome-ccamel/README.md

 - [Anil-matcha/Chatbase-Alternative](https://github.com/Anil-matcha/Chatbase-Alternative) - ChatGPT for every website.Instantly answer your visitors' questions with a personalized chatbot trained on your website content.
 Alternative to Chatbase, SiteGPT, Dante AI
 - [BlueFox2718/Solveur-Mini-Cactpot-FFXIV](https://github.com/BlueFox2718/Solveur-Mini-Cactpot-FFXIV) -
 - [Chalarangelo/30-seconds-of-python](https://github.com/Chalarangelo/30-seconds-of-python) - Short Python code snippets for all your development needs
+- [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
 - [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.
 This tool combines the capabilities of a large language model with practical file system operations and web search functionality.
 - [Kozea/WeasyPrint](https://github.com/Kozea/WeasyPrint) - The awesome document factory
 - [KwaiVGI/LivePortrait](https://github.com/KwaiVGI/LivePortrait) - Bring portraits to life!